oktadev/okta-blog/_source/_posts/2021-11-02-k8s-to-the-cloud-aws.md

 An EKS cluster is composed of a control plane and worker nodes residing within a VPC created for the cluster.
 A cluster's control plane is placed in an AWS-managed account and runs the Kubernetes software.
 The worker nodes, on the other hand, run in a user's AWS account, and are EC2 instances that connect to the control plane through the [API Server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) from the Kubernetes software.

-An EKS cluster can be created through several tools such as the [AWS console](https://aws.amazon.com/console/), [AWS CLI](https://aws.amazon.com/cli/), [Cloud Formation](https://aws.amazon.com/cloudformation/), [eksctl](https://eksctl.io/), or even [Terraform](https://www.terraform.io/), as well as other infrastructure as code tools.
-When using terminal-based tools such as the AWS CLI or eksctl, you provide the properties of the cluster to be created by EKS, either by using a configuration file or through command line arguments.
-Within the demo section of this article, you will use the eksctl command line tool to create a cluster.
+An EKS cluster can be created through several tools such as the [AWS console](https://aws.amazon.com/console/), [AWS CLI](https://aws.amazon.com/cli/), [Cloud Formation](https://aws.amazon.com/cloudformation/), [`eksctl`](https://eksctl.io/), or even [Terraform](https://www.terraform.io/), as well as other *infrastructure as code* tools.
+When using terminal-based tools such as the AWS CLI or `eksctl`, you provide the properties of the cluster to be created by EKS, either by using a configuration file or through command line arguments.
+Within the demo section of this article, you will use the `eksctl` command line tool to create a cluster.

 With regard to the cluster's security, the internal connection between the control plane and worker nodes uses a certificate file generated on setup.
 The cluster's data stored within [etcd](https://kubernetes.io/docs/concepts/overview/components/#etcd) is also encrypted by default using the [Key Management Service](https://aws.amazon.com/kms/) on AWS.